Interest Talks

 Heroes and Villains of the Titanic

-I share Titanic's journey from the moment she was conceived until after her demise.
+This fascinating talk with a twist covers Titanic's journey from the moment she was conceived until after her demise.
 As with most catastrophes, blame is seldom apportioned to just one individual.
-Usually behind the scenes there is at least one hero.
-During this riveting talk I expose those responsible for Titanic’s misfortune and heroes who came to the rescue.
+I not only identify those responsible for Titanic’s misfortune but also those unsung heroes who came to the rescue.

 The Titanic - What might have been